fastoch/JavaScript/Node & Express.md

 - This file is usually a simple text file containing **key-value pairs** where each line represents a single environment variable
   - **KEY**: The name of the environment variable.
   - **VALUE**: The value assigned to that variable.
-- Since `.env` files are designed to be compatible with shell syntax, we generally don't need to wrap names or values in quotes
-- This `.env` file is **secret**, no one but you can access it
-- and it can be used to store data that you want to keep private or hidden
+- This `.env` file is **secret**, no one but you can access it, and it can be used to store data that you want to keep private or hidden
 - For example, you can store **API keys** from external services or your **database URI** (uniform resource identifier)
 - You can also use it to store **configuration options**
   - by setting configuration options, you can change the behavior of your app, without the need to rewrite some code